-Generally, the connection settings are derived automatically as soon as the modem has registered and
+Generally, the connection settings are derived automatically as soon as the modem has registered and the network provider has been found in our database.
+Otherwise, it will be required to configure the

 Parameter WWAN Connection Parameters Phone number The phone number to be dialed, for $3G+$ connections this commonly refers to be 991#.
 For circuit-switched 2G connections you can enter the fixed phone number to be dialed in international format (e.g. +41xx).
 Access point name The access point name (APN) being used IP version What IP version to use.
 Dual-stack lets you use IPv4 and IPv6 to- gether.
 Please note, that your provider might not support all IP ver- sions.
-Authentication The authentication scheme being used, if required this can be \ensuremath{PAP} or/and \ensuremath{CHAP} Username The user-name used for authentication Password The password used for authentication
+Authentication The authentication scheme being used, if required this can be PAP or/and CHAP Username The user-name used for authentication Password The password used for authentication